 I support the Black Lives Matter movement and stand by their guiding principles.

 America's role in the global order has long been regarded, for better or worse, by the rest of the world.
-The United States has been a superpower longer than anyone on earth has been alive, and unfortunately much of that power is the result of colonialism and military force.
-I support the American military, but I do not support the American military using its might to undermine the sovereignty of other nations.
+The United States has been a superpower longer than anyone on earth has been alive, and unfortunately much of that power is the result of colonialism, imperialism, and military force.
+I support the American military, but I do not support the use of might to undermine the sovereignty of other nations.
 I am a pacifist plain and simple.
 I will never vote to invade another country because we think it is our job to control global power, and especially not because we believe another nation has weapons of mass destruction, when we ourselves are unwilling to disarm.
 In our evolving world, the United States needs to be a leader through diplomacy and collaboration, not through force.

 When it comes to National Security, one of our greatest threats comes from within, as demonstrated by the capitol siege on January 6, 2021.
 As a supporter of the Constitution, I support the right to bear arms, but not without restriction.
 There are more guns in America than people, and not coincidentally, the United States is one of the leading nations in the world when it comes to death by guns.
 We are also one of the few constitutional sovereignties in the world that guarantees the right to bear arms.
 We live in a different world than when we established our Constitution and thus need to reconsider how we interpret the Second Amendment.
 There needs to be greater emphasis on background checks and restrictions on obtaining firearms capable of mass destruction.